taw00/dashcore-rpm/documentation/archive/dashcore-masternode-redhat.deprecated.md

 ----

+# Deprecated

-## This document has been _deprecated_.
-Please visit <https://github.com/taw00/dashcore-rpm> for new documentation efforts.
-In particular, as of this writing, <https://github.com/taw00/dashcore-rpm/blob/master/documentation/overview.12.1-dashcore-masternode-setup.md>.
+#### Please visit...<br /><https://github.com/taw00/dashcore-rpm> for new documentation efforts.
+In particular, as of this writing,<br /><https://github.com/taw00/dashcore-rpm/blob/master/documentation/overview.12.1-dashcore-masternode-setup.md><br />...for current and updated documenation.

 ----